Ronath1/lottery_result_display/README.md

 MySQL Database – To store and manage lottery results.

 Jsoup – To parse and extract information from the official results page.

+## 📖 How It Works

+The application connects to the official lottery results page.

+It extracts the lottery title, winning numbers, and draw date.

+Results are displayed in the console for immediate viewing.

+The same results are saved into a MySQL table for long-term storage.